meltano/sdk/cookiecutter/target-template/{{cookiecutter.target_id}}/README.md

 ### Accepted Config Options

 <!--
-Developer TODO: Provide a list of config options accepted by the tap.
+Developer TODO: Provide a list of config options accepted by the target.

 This section can be created by copy-pasting the CLI output from:

 ```
-{{ cookiecutter.tap_id }} --about --format=markdown
+{{ cookiecutter.target_id }} --about --format=markdown
 ```
 -->